-Students are expected to acquire considerable mastery of a particular discipline or interdisciplinary area and achieve a breadth of intellectual experience.
-They therefore must complete a departmental major, an interdisciplinary major or a four-year teacher certification program (which contains a major).
-Students are responsible for meeting the requirements of a major as stated in the catalog for the year in which they matriculated, although they have the option of meeting requirements in the major which were changed subsequent to matriculation.
-A student who elects to change catalogs must fulfill requirements as described in a single catalog for both the major and the core curriculum.
+Each student is expected to acquire considerable mastery of a particular discipline or interdisciplinary area and achieve a breadth of intellectual experience.
+Therefore, the student must complete a departmental major, an interdisciplinary major or a four-year teacher education program (which contains a major).
+Students are responsible for meeting the requirements of a major as stated in the catalog for the year in which they matriculated, although they have the option of meeting requirements in the major which were changed subsequent to matriculation by changing catalogs.
+A student who elects to change catalogs must fulfill requirements as described in a single catalog for all degree requirements.
 Transfer students must earn a minimum of nine semester hours of the hours required for their major at Huntingdon College.
 Of these nine hours at least three hours must be numbered 300 or above.